 So into the kitchen we go to experiment and create our own frugal and healthy solutions.

 A New Kind of Mint Chocolate Ice Cream

 This Fresh Mint Ice Cream is different, as I mentioned.
 Instead of mint extract, it's flavored with fresh mint leaves, and instead of the traditional chocolate chips, it's got a lovely chocolate ganache weaved throughout.

 As a result, the flavor is a tad herby, which you may or may not like.
 If that's not your thing, you could cut the mint leaves in half and add in some mint extract, or just omit them all together and go for the mint extract for the whole thing.
 You'll still have a lovely dessert.

 This recipe is inspired by Candace, my blogging friend who used to blog at Candida-free Candee.
-She had a Fresh Mint Chocolate Chip Ice Cream on her blog which I thought was so much fun.
+She had a Fresh Mint Ice Cream on her blog that had the traditional chocolate chips in it.
 I loved the idea of the fresh mint and put my own twist on it by doing a ganache instead of the chips.